Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +10000

-- In terms of its odds to win the national championship (+10000), Oregon is 40th in the country.
-It is way below that, 66th, according to computer rankings.
+- Oregon is 40th in college basketball in terms of its odds to win the national championship (+10000), much higher than its computer rankings (69th).

-- Sportsbooks have moved the Ducks' national championship odds down from +6000 at the start of the season to +10000.
-Among all teams in college basketball, that is the 20th-biggest change.
+- The Ducks' national championship odds have fallen from +6000 at the beginning of the season to +10000, the 20th-biggest change among all teams.

-- Oregon's chances of winning the national championship, based on its odds, are 1%.
+- With odds of +10000, Oregon has been given a 1% chance of winning the national championship.

 UCLA Futures Odds